vladigleba/vladigleba.github.io/posts/prophecy/prophets.md

 God speaks to His prophets through visions, dreams, and face to face.

-## What happens to the true prophet during a vision?
+## What is a characteristic of a true prophet?

 > And, behold, one like the similitude of the sons of men touched my lips: then *I opened my mouth, and spake*, and said unto him that stood before me, O my lord, by the vision my sorrows are turned upon me, and I have retained no strength.
 For how can the servant of this my lord talk with this my lord? for as for me, *straightway there remained no strength in me, neither is there breath left in me*.
 Then there came again and touched me one like the appearance of a man, and he strengthened me, and said, O man greatly beloved, fear not: peace be unto thee, be strong, yea, be strong.
 And *when he had spoken unto me, I was strengthened*, and said, Let my lord speak; for thou hast strengthened me.
 {% ct 'Daniel 10:16-19' %}